trylinux/lift/README.md

 #### Identify the device using SSL Certificates

-1. Lift negotiates a SSL/TLS socket at the device's IP address, but never actually makes a request.
+1. Lift negotiates a SSL/TLS socket connection to the device's IP address, but never actually makes a request.
 In doing so, lift does not generate a log on the device that you are trying to detect.

 2. It then compares the device's SSL certificate against lift's collection of certificates, and returns any device names that tend to match that certificate.